xbeat/Machine-Learning/README.md

 Retrieval-Augmented Generation (RAG) is a powerful approach in AI that combines information retrieval with text generation.
 However, the field is rapidly evolving beyond the standard RAG technique.
 This presentation explores six advanced RAG techniques that are reshaping how we access, validate, and utilize information efficiently.

+## Exploring Django's Authentication System

+Django Authentication System Overview

+Django's authentication system is a robust framework that handles user accounts, groups, permissions, and cookie-based user sessions.
+It seamlessly integrates with Django's built-in views and forms, providing a secure foundation for user management in web applications.

 ## Effective Python Presentation with Explanatory Code

 The Importance of Data Quality in AI